odinuv/web/en/apv/walkthrough/javascript/index.md

 (e.g.: to find elements using CSS selector you can use `document.querySelector()` method instead of jQuery).

-There are also many other JS libraries or frameworks. jQuery is most used and sometimes other libraries (like [Bootstrap](/en/apv/walkthrough/css/bootstrap/) require you to use it).
+There are also many other JS libraries or frameworks. jQuery is used in most cases and sometimes other libraries (like [Bootstrap](/en/apv/walkthrough/css/bootstrap/)) require you to include it as well.
 Be careful about mixing different libraries -- some of them cannot or should not be used together.

 ## Summary
 Remember that JavaScript is executed inside browser.
 Therefore it cannot store any data on server -- you always need some kind of backend which can communicate securely with your database.
-It possible to write JavaScript backend scripts with [Node.js](https://nodejs.org/) but it really does not matter.
+It is possible to write JavaScript backend scripts with [Node.js](https://nodejs.org/) but it really does not matter.
 Ratio of JavaScript executed inside visitor's browser and backend code can vary from 99% to 0%.
 But without **some** backend, you cannot create a useful web application.
 The main effect of this effort is to deliver to your users more dynamic page with better usability.